-Casing Spacers, while only a small component, can have a big impact on a pipeline’s lifecycle so it’s important to choose the right product to ensure its integrity is maintained, and costs are kept to the minimum.
+Casing Spacers (also known as insulators), while only a small component, can have a big impact on a pipeline’s lifecycle so it’s important to choose the right product to ensure its integrity is maintained, and costs are kept to the minimum.
 At kwik-ZIP, we look at what you should take into account when selecting a casing spacer system.

 Jason Linaker, Managing Director at kwik-ZIP, said there are a number of factors to take into consideration when choosing the right casing spacer, and having the right information will ensure your project will have the biggest chance of success.

 “Although casing spacers are usually a small part of the overall pipe installation process, correctly designed and fitted casing spacers can significantly increase the pipeline’s life expectancy by keeping it free from corrosion, casing damage and overall wear,” Mr Linaker said.

 Casing Insulators – Why the material of your casing spacer matters

 Casing spacers or insulators can be manufactured from a number of materials, and the chosen material can impact on the longevity of the pipeline, as well as long-term costs.

 The Water Services Association of Australia’s (WSAA) product specification for correct protection of carrier pipes when installed inside casings, WSA PS-324, is one source of information that contractors can refer to to ensure they are using the most appropriate casing spacer product.

 Mr Linaker said the standard outlines various requirements for the casing spacer, including use of materials, abrasion resistance, wear pads, runner height flexibility and minimum runner spacing around the pipe.

 “While the specification is aimed at water pipeline installations, these elements are relevant to all pipeline installations where there is a carrier pipe, as they help to prevent problems experienced during these installations across the board such as abrasion, and achieving correct grade and alignment.”